-- Be registered for at least 12 credits, - Not be on Probation. - Have a semester average of at least 85 or be ranked in the top 10 percent of the class and have a semester average of at least 80. - Have no failing, withdrawals, repeated, or incomplete grades, - Have no disciplinary action in his/her record, - Be deemed worthy by the Dean to be placed on the Honor List.
+- .
+Be registered for at least 12 undergraduate credits (Graded numerically), - .
+Not be on Probation, - .
+Have a semester average of at least 85 or be ranked in the top 10 percent of the class and have a semester average of at least 80, - .
+Have no failing, withdrawals, repeated, or incomplete grades, - .
+Have no disciplinary action in his/her record, - .
+Be deemed worthy by the Dean to be placed on the Honor List.